oiviana/oiviana/README.md

 ## 🕒 My Career

 **2025 — Avanti**
-→ Building scalable solutions for VTEX IO, FastStore and Legacy architectures
+→ Development of custom e-commerce solutions using VTEX IO, FastStore and Legacy architectures
+→ Evolution and maintenance of scalable storefronts, ensuring performance and code quality
-→ Maintaining and evolving Deco.cx storefronts
+→ Maintenance and growth of Deco.cx projects
-→ Active participation in code reviews and development workflows
+→ Active participation in code reviews, team collaboration and best practices definition

-**2023 — VTEX Ecosystem Projects**
+**2024 — B8One**
-→ Development of high-performance e-commerce solutions
+→ Development of custom VTEX-based solutions for high-standard e-commerce projects
-→ Custom integrations with APIs and third-party services
-→ Performance and UX improvements focused on conversion
+→ Implementation of new features, bug fixes and continuous improvements

-**2021 — Front-end Career Start**
+→ Creation and maintenance of pages using Wake Commerce, focusing on performance and UX
+→ Development of a mobile application using React Native with NestJS and Supabase backend

+**2022 — Quality Digital**
+→ Development of e-commerce web applications using Headless CMS and JAMstack architecture
-→ Started with React and modern JavaScript ecosystem
+→ Built projects with Gatsby and Next.js
-→ Focus on component architecture and best practices
+→ Focus on performance, SEO and modern front-end best practices

 ---